strongdm/leash/docs/MACOS.md

 - Default network behavior is fail‑open for flows missing PID metadata; enable “Enforce rules for untracked processes” in Settings to evaluate them.
 - `leash --darwin exec …` expects the companion CLI at `/Applications/Leash.app/Contents/Resources/leashcli`; moving the app can break launches.
 - Requires macOS 14+ for extension activation.
+- Only supports connecting to the server at `localhost:18080`